CodeReclaimers/neat-python/docs/module_summaries.rst

     :type reporters: :datamodel:`instance <index-48>`
     :param stagnation: A :py:class:`DefaultStagnation <stagnation.DefaultStagnation>` instance - the current code partially depends on internals of this class (a TODO is noted to correct this).
     :type stagnation: :datamodel:`instance <index-48>`

+    .. versionchanged:: 0.91-config_work
+      Configuration changed to use DefaultClassConfig, instead of a dictionary, and inherit write_config.

     .. py:classmethod:: parse_config(param_dict)